Hire PostgreSQL Developers

 PostgreSQL is an open-source relational database that is currently the most popular of its kind.
 It offers many relevant extensions to the relational model, such as PostGIS geospatial support, ACID compliance, easy implementation of custom datatypes, custom functions, and the use of different programming languages without recompiling the engine.
 PostgreSQL is a very powerful database engine for a vast number of use cases.
 Extremely efficient and secure, with huge adoption, PostgreSQL is a solid choice when it comes to open-source databases for now and the foreseeable future.

-How are Toptal PostgreSQL developers different?
+How are Toptal PostgreSQL consultants different?

-At Toptal, we thoroughly screen our PostgreSQL developers to ensure we only match you with the highest caliber of talent.
+At Toptal, we thoroughly screen our PostgreSQL consultants to ensure we only match you with the highest caliber of talent.
 Of the more than 200,000 people who apply to join the Toptal network each year, fewer than 3% make the cut.

 In addition to screening for industry-leading expertise, we also assess candidates’ language and interpersonal skills to ensure that you have a smooth working relationship.

 We make sure that each engagement between you and your PostgreSQL developer begins with a trial period of up to two weeks.
 This means that you have time to confirm the engagement will be successful.
 If you’re completely satisfied with the results, we’ll bill you for the time and continue the engagement for as long as you’d like.
 If you’re not completely satisfied, you won’t be billed.
-From there, we can either part ways, or we can provide you with another expert who may be a better fit and with whom we will begin a second, no-risk trial.
+From there, we can either part ways, or we can provide you with another PostgreSQL developer who may be a better fit and with whom we will begin a second, no-risk trial.

 Jano is a full-stack developer and founder specializing in databases.
 Using PostgreSQL, he has worked on database services with government data, recommendation engines, and performance optimization projects, and has experience with startups, consulting, and leading small teams.
 He has a master’s (summa cum laude) in software engineering from the Slovak University of Technology in Bratislava.

-Hiring PostgreSQL developers is not always straightforward: While other SQL engineers do have some skill overlap with PostgreSQL developers, only experienced PostgreSQL specialists know how to leverage PostgreSQL’s advanced features and how to be effective at performance tuning.
+Hiring PostgreSQL developers is not always straightforward: While other SQL engineers do have some skill overlap with PostgreSQL developers, only experienced PostgreSQL specialists know how to leverage PostgreSQL’s advanced features and how to be effective at performance tuning to maintain data integrity—especially for large-scale PostgreSQL projects that demand stability, performance, and security..

-In this hiring guide, we outline the critical components of a PostgreSQL job description, interview questions, and assessments.
-We also define the difference between PostgreSQL and SQL developers from a hiring perspective and the complementary technical skills your role might require.
+In this Hiring Guide, we outline the critical components of a PostgreSQL job description, interview questions, and assessments.
+We also define the difference between PostgreSQL and SQL developers from a hiring perspective and the complementary technical skills your role might require—especially if you’re integrating PostgreSQL into broader app development or enterprise database solutions using stacks that include PHP, Java, or JavaScript.

 What attributes distinguish quality PostgreSQL Developers from others?

-When looking to hire a PostgreSQL developer, it’s important to understand how PostgreSQL developers stand out in a broader context of database expertise (i.e., PostgreSQL versus SQL versus NoSQL skills).
+When looking to hire a PostgreSQL developer, it’s important to understand how PostgreSQL developers stand out in a broader context of frameworks and database expertise (i.e., PostgreSQL versus SQL versus NoSQL skills).
 There are two basic types of databases:

 Relational (RDBMS) or SQL databases use tables with rows and columns, which is ideal for structured data; these databases facilitate complex queries and help developers enforce data consistency.
 Examples include PostgreSQL, MySQL, and Microsoft (MS) SQL Server.

-With all of them, developers use Structured Query Language (SQL) to create and find data—but PostgreSQL extends the language with advanced features and customizations.
+- With all of them, developers use Structured Query Language (SQL) to create and find data—but PostgreSQL extends the language with advanced features and customizations.

-Nonrelational or NoSQL databases use ad hoc, JSON-formatted “documents,” allowing for maximum flexibility amid changing requirements.
+- Nonrelational or NoSQL databases use ad hoc, JSON-formatted “documents,” allowing for maximum flexibility amid changing requirements.

 While most candidates should be savvy with relational databases, the best PostgreSQL developers will also identify which advanced PostgreSQL features are a good fit for your assignment.